 JELIS Submission Guidelines

 The Journal of Education for Library and Information Science is the official publication of the Association for Library and Information Science Education.
-It is a quarterly scholarly journal in the field of library and information science education, serving as a vehicle for presentation of research and issues within the field.
-All manuscripts submitted to JELIS should be sent to the Editor-Designate at email@example.com.
-The material should not have been published elsewhere and should not be under consideration by another publication.
+It is a quarterly scholarly journal in the field of library and information science education.
+JELIS is a journal for LIS educators and serves as a vehicle for presentation of research and issues within this field.
+Articles that deal with issues of LIS practice are out of scope for JELIS unless they are deal specifically with gaps in the curriculum and ways that these gaps might be addressed.

 Manuscript Submission Requirements